Samir Amin: Global historical materialism

-Resorting to the analyses of Marx, Polanyi and Braudel, the central starting point of Samir Amin’s theories is a fundamental critique of capitalism, at the centre of which is the conflict structure of the world system.
+Resorting to the analyses of Karl Marx, Karl Polanyi, and Fernand Braudel, the central starting point of Samir Amin's theories is a fundamental critique of capitalism, at the centre of which is the conflict structure of the world system.
 Amin states three fundamental contradictions of capitalist ideology: 1.
 The requirements of profitability stand against the striving of the working people to determine their own fate (rights of workers as well as democracy were enforced against capitalist logic); 2.
 The short-term rational economic calculus stands against long-term safeguarding of the future (ecology debate); 3.
 The expansive dynamics of capitalism lead to polarizing spatial structures - the Center-Periphery Model.

-According to Amin, capitalism and its evolution can only be understood as a single integrated global system, composed of ‘developed countries’, which constitute the Center, and of ‘underdeveloped countries’, which are the Peripheries of the system.
+According to Amin, capitalism and its evolution can only be understood as a single integrated global system, composed of 'developed countries', which constitute the Center, and of 'underdeveloped countries', which are the Peripheries of the system.
 Development and underdevelopment consequently constitute both facets of the unique expansion of global capitalism.
-Underdeveloped countries should not be considered as ‘lagging behind’ because of the specific - social, cultural, or even geographic - characteristics of these so-called ‘poor’ countries.
-Underdevelopment is actually only the result of the forced permanent structural adjustment of these countries to the needs of the accumulation benefiting the system’s Center countries.
+Underdeveloped countries should not be considered as 'lagging behind' because of the specific - social, cultural, or even geographic - characteristics of these so-called 'poor' countries.
+Underdevelopment is actually only the result of the forced permanent structural adjustment of these countries to the needs of the accumulation benefiting the system's Center countries.

-Amin identifies himself as being a part of the school of global historical materialism, in contrast to the two other strands of dependency theory, the so-called dependencia and the World Systems Theory.
-The dependencia school is a Latin American school associated with e. g.
+Amin identified himself as part of the school of global historical materialism, in contrast to the two other strands of dependency theory, the so-called dependencia and the World Systems Theory.
+The dependencia school was a Latin American school associated with e. g.
 Ruy Mauro Marini, Theotônio dos Santos, and Raúl Prebisch.
-Prominent figures of the World Systems Theory are Immanuel Wallerstein and Giovanni Arrighi.
-While they use a widely similar scientific vocabulary, Amin rejected f.e. the notion of a semi-periphery and was against the theorization of capitalism as cyclical (as by Nikolai Kondratjew) or any kind of retrojection., thus holding a minority position among the World System theorists.
+Prominent figures of the World Systems Theory were Immanuel Wallerstein and Giovanni Arrighi.
+While they use a widely similar scientific vocabulary, Amin rejected, for example, the notion of a semi-periphery and was against the theorization of capitalism as cyclical (as by Nikolai Kondratiev) or any kind of retrojection, thus holding a minority position among the World System theorists.

 For Amin, the school of global historical materialism was Marxism understood as a global system.
 Within this framework, the Marxist law of value is central (see 2.1.1).
 Nevertheless, he insisted that the economic laws of capitalism, summed up by the law of value, are subordinate to the laws of historical materialism.
 In Amins understanding of these terms that is to say: economic science, while indispensable, cannot explain the full reality.
 Mainly because it cannot account either for the historical origins of the system itself, nor for outcomes of class struggle.